-MIGRATION Ensure that emigration is optional, not necessary by improving the economy.
+MIGRATION Improve economic opportunities.
 Migration cooperation based on the respect for human rights.
-Development plan between the U.S., Mexico, and Central American countries to mitigate poverty and retain the migration.
+Development plan between the U.S., Mexico, and Central American countries to mitigate poverty and retain the migration .
 DEVELOPMENT Encourage tourism with high-speed train from Cancun to Palenque.
 Creation of an economic and commercial corridor in the Isthmus of Tehuantepec.
-Reactivate the agricultural sector.
-Urban development plan in border cities: land zoning, introduction to drinking water, drainage, and housing construction.
+Reactivate Mexico's agricultural sector.
+Urban development plan in border cities.